lohmander/flapper/README.md

 # 🦆 flapper
-A set of React components that mimic the standard library Flutter widgets.
+A set of React/React Native components that mimic the standard library Flutter widgets.